isomerpages/ogp-buildforgood/_projects/TrashAway.md

 ![](/images/renesan%20large.jpeg)

-We’re a team of NUS students who were connected through friends of friends!
+We are team Renesan, a team of NUS students who were connected through friends of friends!
 Jing Ru is a Product Designer and Jun Hong, Remus, Vijay, and Zechary are all software developers.
 **Fun fact:** Renesan is an AI-generated name! 😋

 **Justification:** Renesan is derived from the Latin word “renasci,” which means “to be reborn or renewed.”
 The name Renesan is fitting for a business that encourages recycling as it implies the idea of giving new life to old materials.
 It's also a mash-up of recycling/environment related keywords (Renewable + Sanitation = Renesan)